BugBusterSWE/ButlerBusters/README.md

 # ButlerBusters

 A bot to join Teamwork with Github.
-If you have a organization and you work with Teamwork this application is for you.
+If you have a organization and you work with Teamwork this application for you.

 ## Installation

 Download this repo in your server and create **config.json** file.
 This file storage the main informations need to communicate with Teamwork and Github.
-This is model that you must write:
+This is model that you must follow:
 ```json
 {
 	"users": {